An introduction to explainable AI with Shapley values

 This demonstrates how SHAP can be applied to complex model types with highly structured inputs.

-# plot the first sentence's explanation shap.plots.text(shap_values)
+# plot a sentence's explanation shap.plots.text(shap_values)

 Have an idea for more helpful examples?
 Pull requests that add to this documentation notebook are encouraged!